 - Make a ceramic creation at Color Me Mine

-- Visit one of the Twin Cities lesser-known museums like the Bell Museum, Bakken Museum, Minnesota History Center or Mill City Museum
+- Visit one of the Twin Cities lesser-known museums like the Bell Museum (with planetarium for space enthusiasts), Bakken Museum (innovation and STEAM), Minnesota History Center or Mill City Museum (take the Grain Elevator up 8 stories!)

 - Experience art and culture during Sundays at Landmark event series